zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

 ![ArcBox servers diagram](./servers.png)

 ArcBox includes five Azure Arc-enabled server resources that are hosted using nested virtualization in Azure.
 As part of the deployment, a Hyper-V host (_ArcBox-Client_) is deployed with five guest virtual machines.
-These machines, _ArcBox-Win2k22_, _ArcBox-Win2k19_, _ArcBox-SQL_, _ArcBox-CentOS_, and _ArcBox-Ubuntu_ are connected as Azure Arc-enabled servers via the ArcBox automation.
+These machines, _ArcBox-Win2k22_, _ArcBox-Win2k19_, _ArcBox-SQL_, _ArcBox-Ubuntu-01_, and _ArcBox-Ubuntu-02_ are connected as Azure Arc-enabled servers via the ArcBox automation.

 ### Azure Arc-enabled Kubernetes